ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • It punishes missed shots severely, especially at base level

-• The fire rate improves dramatically through the upgrade system (detailed below)
+• The fire rate improves through the upgrade system (detailed below)

 Strengths